-Hurricane season, from mid-August through October, brings risks from high wind, rain and flooding in storm-prone regions.
+Hurricane season — which runs from June 1 to Nov.
+30 — brings risks from high wind, rain and flooding in storm-prone regions.

 Water damage is trickier.
 Homeowners policies typically cover water damage only in limited instances.
-For flood protection get separate insurance:
+For flood protection, you need to get separate insurance.

 - Flood insurance has a 30-day waiting period before coverage begins.

-- You’ll need separate policies for the home’s structure and the contents.
+- You’ll need separate policies for the home’s structure and its contents.